Changissnz/why_western_minimalism/README.md

 Is minimalism restrictive in the manner of a human being "rationing" their will, being ultra-modest in the course of starvation, adhering to templated nice-speak?
 It should not be.
 When these practices cave in, complications arise and the mental backtracking a key ingredient for that wretched regret, produced from the realizations of insincerity, that could have yielded a better present.
-But the minimalism was violated in these events as specific cases evidence drives of maximizing or may be as little as simply winning in a comparative session.
+But the minimalism was violated in these events as specific cases evidence drives of maximizing, or may be drives for as little as simply winning in a comparative session.